 Medicare is comprised of four parts that each cover different services:

-- Medicare Part C (Medicare Advantage Plans) is a type of health plan that is offered by a private company that contracts with Medicare to provide you full Medicare coverage.
+- Medicare Part C (Medicare Advantage Plans) is a type of health plan that is offered by a private insurer that works with (or in conjunction with) Medicare to provide you full Medicare coverage.
 These plans may include health maintenance organizations (HMO), preferred provider organizations (PPO), private fee for service plans, special needs plans and Medicare Medical Savings Account Plans.
 Medicare services provided to someone on a Medicare Advantage Plan are covered through the plan and are not paid for under the original Medicare.
 Most Advantage Plans also offer prescription drug coverage.
 If you are retiring, consider asking your current insurance provider what options are available to you upon retirement.
 Your current insurer can provide some guidance as to what Medicare Part C plan is best for you.

 Most Medicare prescription drug plans have a coverage gap (often referred to as the donut hole) but not everyone reaches the gap.
 For those who reach the gap, some drugs such as generics, may be covered.
 However, for those with rare, chronic conditions requiring the use of specialty drugs or multiple therapies, it is important to be aware of when this gap begins and ends.
 Once you and your plan have collectively spent $2,850, you enter the coverage gap.
 Once you reach the gap the cost share methodology changes, until you are out of the coverage gap.
 Learn more about copayment/coinsurance responsibilities in drug plans.